^

 What causes Lyme disease?

-Lyme disease (lime-borreliosis) was identified in 1975 when a number of cases were reported in the Old Lyme area of Connecticut.
-Since then, it has been encountered in 49 states of the USA, especially in the form of focal flares on the northeast coast from Massachusetts to Maryland, in Wisconsin, Minnesota, California and Oregon.
-It is also known in Europe and is found on the territory of the former USSR, in China, Japan.
-People fall ill usually in the summer or early autumn, regardless of gender and age, although in most cases children and young people living in the wooded area suffer.
+Lyme disease (Lyme borreliosis) was identified in 1975, when a number of cases were reported in the Old Lyme area, Connecticut.
+Since then, it has been encountered in 49 states in the United States, especially in the form of focal outbreaks on the northeastern coast from Massachusetts to Maryland, in Wisconsin, Minnesota, California, and Oregon.
+It is also known in Europe and is found in the former Soviet Union, China, and Japan.
+People usually become ill in the summer or early fall, regardless of gender and age, although most cases affect children and young people living in wooded areas.

-Lime-borreliosis is transmitted by Ixodes Scapularis, a deer tick.
-In the United States, the natural reservoir of infection is mainly white-legged hamsters, they are the primary reservoir and the preferred host for nymphs and larvae of ticks.
-Deer are masters for adult mites, but do not wear Borrelia.
-Other mammals (eg dogs) can be accidental hosts, and they may develop Lyme disease.
-In Europe, the owners are sheep, but they never get sick.
+Lyme borreliosis is transmitted by Ixodes scapularis, a deer tick.
+In the United States, the natural reservoir of infection is mainly white-footed mice, which are the primary reservoir and preferred host for tick nymphs and larvae.
+Deer are hosts for adult ticks, but do not carry borrelia.
+Other mammals (such as dogs) may be accidental hosts and may develop Lyme disease.
+In Europe, sheep are hosts, but they never become ill.

-B. Burgdorferi penetrate the skin in the place of a tick bite.
-After the incubation period lasting from 3 to 32 days, they spread in the skin around the bite along the lymphatic ways (regional lymphadenopathy) or with blood flow to other organs and skin areas.
-The relatively small number of microorganisms in tissues suggests that most clinical manifestations of the disease are associated with the host's immune response, rather than the damaging role of microorganisms.
+B. burgdorferi enter the skin at the site of the tick bite.
+After an incubation period of 3 to 32 days, they disseminate in the skin around the bite via lymphatics (regional lymphadenopathy) or via the bloodstream to other organs and skin areas.
+The relatively low number of organisms in tissues suggests that most clinical manifestations of the disease are related to the host immune response rather than to the damaging role of the organisms.

 What are the symptoms of Lyme disease?

-Lyme disease has three stages: early localized, early disseminated, late.
-Early and late stages are usually divided by an asymptomatic period.
+Lyme disease has three stages: early localized, early disseminated, and late.
+The early and late stages are usually separated by an asymptomatic period.

-Chronic migrans erythema (CML) is the most important clinical sign of Lyme disease in 75% of patients begins with the appearance of a red spot or papule, usually on the proximal limb or trunk (especially on the thighs, buttocks, in the armpits), between 30-32- m day after the tick bite.
-This formation increases (up to 50 cm in diameter), often pale in the center.
-Half of the cases soon after the first spot there are many such skin lesions, but smaller ones and without induration in the center.
-The cultivation of the biopsy material of these secondary lesions can be positive and indicate the dissemination of the infection.
-Chronic migratory erythema lasts, as a rule, several weeks; in the recovery period, rapid eruptions are possible.
-Changes in mucous membranes are not observed.
+Chronic migratory erythema (CME) is the most important clinical feature of Lyme disease, which begins in 75% of patients with the appearance of a red spot or papule, usually on the proximal parts of the extremities or on the trunk (especially on the thighs, buttocks, and armpits), between the 30th and 32nd days after the tick bite.
+This formation enlarges (up to 50 cm in diameter), often becoming pale in the center.
+In half of the cases, many similar skin lesions appear soon after the first spot, but they are smaller and without central induration.
+Cultivation of biopsy material from these secondary lesions may be positive and indicate dissemination of the infection.
+Chronic migratory erythema usually lasts for several weeks; during the recovery period, a rash may quickly pass.
+Mucosal changes are not observed.

-Symptoms of Lyme disease in the early disseminated phase begin several days or weeks after the primary lesions, when the bacteria spread throughout the body.
-Most often, HME accompanies (sometimes precedes for several days) a symptom complex resembling a flu-like syndrome and including weakness, malaise, chills, fever, headache, stiff neck, myalgia and arthralgia.
-Because the symptoms of Lyme disease are often nonspecific, the diagnosis is not always established; need a high alertness.
-At this stage, Frank's arthritis is rare.
-Less often there are back pain, nausea and vomiting, pain or sore throat, lymphadenopathy and enlarged spleen.
-Most of the symptoms then appear, then disappear, except for weakness and malaise, which do not go away for weeks.
+Symptoms of early disseminated Lyme disease begin several days to weeks after the initial lesions, as the bacteria spread throughout the body.
+CME is most often accompanied by (sometimes preceded by several days) a flu-like symptom complex that includes weakness, malaise, chills, fever, headache, neck stiffness, myalgias, and arthralgias.
+Because symptoms of Lyme disease are often nonspecific, the diagnosis is not always made; a high index of suspicion is necessary.
+Frank's arthritis is rare at this stage.
+Less common are back pain, nausea and vomiting, sore or scratchy throat, lymphadenopathy, and enlarged spleen.
+Most symptoms come and go, except for weakness and malaise, which last for weeks.
 Some patients develop symptoms of fibromyalgia.
-Rashes in the former places, but much less pronounced, may appear before the onset of arthritis.
-Severe neurologic disorders develop in about 15% of patients after a few weeks or months of CML (often before arthritis).
+Less severe lesions may appear in the same places before an attack of arthritis.
+Severe neurological impairment develops in approximately 15% of patients within a few weeks or months of CME (often before arthritis).

-Neurological symptoms of Lyme disease develop in approximately 15% of patients, during weeks-months against a background of migrating erythema.
-Usually they last several months and pass without a trace.
-The most common are lymphocytic meningitis (pleocytosis in the CSF about 100 / μL), meningoencephalitis, neuritis of the cranial nerves (especially Bell's paralysis, sometimes bilateral), sensory or motor radiculoneuropathies.
+Neurological symptoms of Lyme disease develop in approximately 15% of patients, over weeks to months against the background of erythema migrans.
+They usually last for several months and disappear without a trace.
+The most frequently observed - individually and in various combinations - are lymphocytic meningitis (pleocytosis in the CSF about 100/mcl), meningoencephalitis, cranial nerve neuritis (especially Bell's palsy, sometimes bilateral), sensory or motor radiculoneuropathy.

-Disturbances in myocardial function are observed in 8% of patients a few weeks after the onset of chronic migratory erythema.
-They consist of symptoms of atrioventricular blockade with a variable degree of severity (1st degree, Wenkebach blockade, 3rd degree), less often - myopericarditis with a decrease in the left ventricular ejection fraction and cardiomegaly.
+Myocardial dysfunction is observed in 8% of patients several weeks after the onset of chronic migratory erythema.
+It consists of symptoms of atrioventricular block with variable severity (grade 1, Wenckebach block, grade 3), less often myopericarditis with a decrease in the left ventricular ejection fraction and cardiomegaly.

-In untreated patients, the late stage begins months and years after the onset of the disease.
-Arthritis occurs in approximately 60% of patients with chronic migratory erythema several weeks or months after its onset, but sometimes even later - up to 2 years.
-Intermittent edema and pain in some large joints, especially in the knee, usually recur for several years.
-Edema is more pronounced than tenderness; joint hot, sometimes reddened.
-Baker's cysts can be formed and torn.
-Such symptoms of Lyme disease as accompanying chronic migraine erythema, such as weakness, malaise and slight fever, may precede or accompany exacerbations of arthritis.
-Chronic arthritis of the knee joint (more than 6 months) develops in 10% of bumps.
-Of the late (after years) consequences, chronic atrophic acrodermatitis, susceptible to antibiotic therapy, and chronic neurological disorders such as polyneuropathy, encephalopathy, memory impairment, sleep are noted.
+In untreated patients, the late stage begins months to years after the onset of the disease.
+Arthritis occurs in about 60% of patients with chronic erythema migrans within a few weeks or months after its onset, but sometimes later - up to 2 years.
+Intermittent swelling and pain in some large joints, especially the knee, usually recur over several years.
+Swelling is more pronounced than pain; the joint is hot, sometimes reddened.
+Baker's cysts may form and rupture.
+Symptoms of Lyme disease such as weakness, malaise, and mild fever that accompany chronic erythema migrans may precede or accompany exacerbations of arthritis.
+Chronic arthritis of the knee (more than 6 months) develops in 10% of patients.
+Other late (years later) consequences include chronic atrophic acrodermatitis, which responds to antibiotic therapy, and chronic neurological disorders such as polyneuropathy, encephalopathy, memory impairment, and sleep disorders.

 How is Lyme disease diagnosed?

-Isolate the pathogen from tissues or body fluids is rarely possible; they should be used to diagnose other pathogens.
-Identification of the antibody titer at the height of the disease and during the recovery period is of diagnostic significance.
-If the titer is positive, there must be confirmation by western blotting.
-However, seroconversion may be late - more than 4 weeks or sometimes absent.
-A positive IgG antibody titer can talk about a previous infection.
-PCR analysis of CSF and synovial fluid often yields positive results with the interest of these structures.
-The diagnosis depends on the results of both tests and the availability of typical clinical data.
-Classical erythema indicates Lyme disease if there are other data (recent tick bite, stay in an endemic area, typical systemic symptoms).
+Isolation of the pathogen from tissues or body fluids is rare; they must be used to diagnose other pathogens.
+Detection of antibody titers during the acute stage of the disease and during convalescence is of diagnostic value.
+A positive titer should be confirmed by Western blot.
+However, seroconversion may be late (>4 weeks) or sometimes absent.
+A positive IgG antibody titer may indicate previous infection.
+PCR testing of CSF and synovial fluid is often positive when these structures are involved.
+The diagnosis depends on the results of both tests and the presence of typical clinical data.
+Classic erythema is indicative of Lyme disease if other data are present (recent tick bite, stay in an endemic area, typical systemic symptoms).

-In the absence of a rash, the diagnosis is difficult, because the remaining symptoms of Lyme disease may not be expressed.
-Previously, the disseminated phase can mimic juvenile RA in children, reactive arthritis, atypical RA in adults.
-These diseases can be excluded in the absence of morning stiffness, subcutaneous nodules, iridocyclitis, mucous membrane damage, rheumatoid factor, antinuclear antibodies.
-Lyme disease, manifested musculo-skeletal, influenza-like syndrome in the summer can be like erlichiosis, tick-borne rickettsiosis.
-The absence of leukopenia, thrombocytopenia, elevated transaminases and the incorporation of corpuscles into neutrophils make it possible to determine Lyme disease.
-In some cases, namely, with migrating polyarthritis with ECG changes (prolongation of PQ interval) or chorea (as manifestation of meningoencephalitis), the differential diagnosis includes acute rheumatic attack.
-When the disease of Lyme is rarely tapped heart murmur, and no indication of preceding streptococcal infection.
+In the absence of a rash, the diagnosis is difficult because other symptoms of Lyme disease may not be expressed.
+The previously disseminated phase may imitate juvenile RA in children, reactive arthritis, atypical RA in adults.
+These diseases can be excluded in the absence of morning stiffness, subcutaneous nodules, iridocyclitis, mucosal lesions, rheumatoid factor, antinuclear antibodies.
+Lyme disease, manifested by a musculoskeletal, flu-like syndrome in the summer, may resemble ehrlichiosis, tick-borne rickettsiosis.
+The absence of leukopenia, thrombocytopenia, elevated transaminases and inclusion of bodies in neutrophils allow us to determine Lyme disease.
+In some cases, namely, with migratory polyarthritis with ECG changes (prolongation of the PQ interval) or chorea (as a manifestation of meningoencephalitis), the differential diagnosis includes acute rheumatic fever.
+Heart murmurs are rarely heard in Lyme disease and there is no evidence of a previous streptococcal infection.

-At a late stage, the axial skeleton is not involved, in contrast to spondyloarthropathy with lesion of peripheral joints.
-Lyme disease can cause Bell's paralysis, fibromyalgia, chronic fatigue syndrome, and can mimic lymphocytic meningitis, peripheral neuropathies and similar syndromes of CNS diseases.
+In the late stage, the axial skeleton is not involved, unlike spondyloarthropathy with peripheral joint involvement.
+Lyme disease can cause Bell's palsy, fibromyalgia, chronic fatigue syndrome, and can mimic lymphocytic meningitis, peripheral neuropathies, and similar CNS syndromes.

-In endemic areas, Lyme disease may be suspected in many patients with arthralgia, chronic fatigue, difficulty concentrating, or other disorders.
-Despite the absence of history of erythema or other symptoms of an early localized or disseminated disease, these patients are really sick.
-In such patients, an increase in the IgG antibody titer indicates contact in the past, but not a persistent infection, and this often leads to prolonged and useless antibiotic therapy.
+In endemic areas, many patients with arthralgia, chronic fatigue, difficulty concentrating, or other disturbances may be suspected of having Lyme disease.
+Despite the absence of a history of erythema or other symptoms of early localized or disseminated disease, these patients are indeed ill.
+In such patients, a rising IgG antibody titer indicates past exposure but not persistent infection, and this often leads to prolonged and futile antibiotic therapy.

 How is Lyme disease treated?

-Antibacterial treatment of Lyme disease brings positive results at all stages of the disease, but is most effective at an early stage.
-In the later stages, the use of antibiotics allows eradication of bacteria in most patients, but in some of them the symptoms of arthritis continue to persist.
-Lyme disease in children is treated similarly, but the use of doxycycline in children younger than 8 years should be ruled out; children's doses correspond to body weight.
-Duration of treatment in clinical trials is not defined, and the literature data are different.
+Antibacterial treatment of Lyme disease is effective at all stages of the disease, but is most effective in the early stages.
+In the later stages, antibiotics can eradicate bacteria in most patients, but some patients continue to have persistent arthritis symptoms.
+Lyme disease in children is treated similarly, but doxycycline should be avoided in children under 8 years of age; pediatric doses are based on body weight.
+The duration of treatment has not been determined in clinical trials, and literature data are inconsistent.

-• Amoxicillin 500 mg 3 times a day per os 10-21 days or 1 g orally every 8 hours (some experts advise adding a probenicide 500 mg orally 3 times a day, it is not necessary if amoxicillin is prescribed according to the last scheme)
+• Amoxicillin 500 mg 3 times daily orally for 10-21 days or 1 g orally every 8 hours (some experts recommend adding probenecid 500 mg orally 3 times daily; this is not necessary if amoxicillin is prescribed according to the latest regimen)

-• Doxycycline is administered 2 times a day for 10-21 days
+• Doxycycline orally 2 times a day for 10-21 days

 • Azithromycin, 500 mg orally once a day for 7 days (less effective than other regimens)